Sakshimistic/Log-Classification-System-Using-NLP-LLM-and-Regex/README.md

 The output will be a CSV file with an additional column `target_label`, which represents the classified label for each log entry.

 ---

-## Disclaimer

-**Copyrights Reserved**:
-@Codebasics Inc
-@LearnerX Pvt Ltd

-This project, including its code and resources, is intended solely for educational purposes and should not be used for any commercial purposes without proper authorization.